RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 24. **Domain Events**
     - Implement domain events.

-25. **JWT Service**
-    - Extract JWT token generation into a separate service or utilize an identity provider.

 26. **Other microservices**
     - Think about what other microservice to add that would leverage event sourcing.
 But it should be reasonable in terms of my app.